 Below are some of the most commonly used supplements and how to set them up.
-Since they are only examples for each type of supplement, you might need to tweak them to fit your business' needs.
+Since they are only examples for each type of supplement, you might need to tweak them to fit your needs.

 Normal supplements are best used when rates are affected by specific times in the day.
-In this example, you will be looking at using a Normal supplement to add in a Weekend Rate to the system.
-Specifically, for the hours worked on a Saturday or a Sunday, an extra 50p per hour worked needs to be added.
+In this example, you will be looking at using a Normal supplement to add a weekend rate to the system.
+Specifically, for the hours worked on a Saturday or a Sunday, an extra 20kr per hour worked needs to be added.

-First, we'll choose Normal Supplement from Settings > Payroll Supplements > Create Supplement.
+First, choose Normal Supplement from Settings > Payroll > Payroll Supplement > Create.

 Give this supplement a name and a description, so it will be easily identifiable in the future.

-We want to add an extra 50p per hour, so the Hourly Wage needs to change to ‘£ monetary’.
-You will see how to use the other options later, in different examples.
+As you want to add an extra 20kr. per hour, so the Hourly Wage needs to change to ‘kr. monetary’ (currency value depending on your portal).

 The start type should be left as ‘Hour’ and for the Start and End time enter ’00:00’ as you are looking at applying this supplement to any hour worked on the weekend.
 If you have a specific time period in mind, you could enter this in here.

-The salary code will be ‘Weekend’, so it can be easily identifiable on the payroll export, with 50p, or 0.50, added into the payroll box to give 20 Kr supplement.
+The salary code can be set to ‘Weekend’, so it can be easily identifiable on the payroll export.
+Add 20 into the payroll box to give 20 Kr supplement.
 The days should be Saturday and Sunday, with no Valid from or Valid to date set.

-We can then specify who should receive this supplement, through Employee groups and types.
+You can then specify who should receive this supplement, through Employee groupsand Employee types.
 For this example, the supplement should be applicable to everyone, so All is selected.

-Next, we can then choose if the supplement will apply for employees with a monthly salary or if it can be influenced by breaks, if its payment should be enforced or if this supplement should consider over midnight hours, for shifts extending into the next day).
+Next, you can then choose if the supplement will apply for employees with a monthly salary or if it can be influenced by breaks.
+You can also define if the payment should be enforced over other supplements or if this supplement should consider over midnight hours, for shifts extending into the next day.